MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-c5-data-migration.md

 > [!Note]
 > While you are waiting for the results of the migration, you must refresh the page to display the results.

+## <a name="how-to-avoid-double-posting"></a>How to Avoid Double-Posting
+To help avoid double-posting to the general ledger, the following balance accounts are used for open transactions:

+* For vendors, we use the A/P account from the vendor posting group.
+* For customers, we use the A/R account from the customer posting group.
+* For items, we create a general posting setup where the adjustment account is the account specified as the inventory account on the inventory posting setup.

 ## <a name="correcting-errors"></a>Correcting Errors
 If something goes wrong and an error occurs, the **Status** field will show **Completed with Errors**, and the **Error Count** field will show how many.
 To view a list of the errors, you can open the **Data Migration Errors** page by choosing: